t3n/graphql/Readme.md

 composer require "t3n/graphql"
 ```

-Note: we currently need composer set to "minimum-stability": "dev" as we wait of a new release of [webonyx/graphql-php](https://github.com/webonyx/graphql-php)
+Note: we currently need composer set to `"minimum-stability": "dev"` as we wait for a new release of [webonyx/graphql-php](https://github.com/webonyx/graphql-php)
 to get a bugfix released.

 ## Configuration